PandeyRishiV/merge-grid-data/README.md

 - The `backend` directory contains an Express server with some initial data.

-use `npm run setup` to install dependencies. use `npm run start` to start the server and the client apps.
+use `npm run setup` to install dependencies. use `cd backend && npm run populate` to set up the database. use `npm run start` to start the server and the client apps.

 client app is available at http://localhost:5173/